From research to logistics, see these helpful tips to help you secure the best food vendors for your event

 You may also want to include dessert and beverage trucks such as a juice bar, a doughnut truck, or other types of vendors to give your guests more choices.

 - 35 Food Truck Menu Ideas for 2023 (updated)

 - 9 Healthy Food Truck Menu Ideas For 2023

 - How Much to Hire a Food Truck: Costs, Tips & What to Consider

 When planning your event, it’s important to think not just about the food but the overall experience your guests will have.
 Choosing food trucks that have good presentation and branding can help your event stand out and make people want to return the next time.

 Check out their images on social media and their websites and ask for any pictures from previous events.
 Also, ask if they offer custom branding as this is a good way to promote your own brand during the event.

 5. Check timings

-For example, you may want a mobile coffee and juice bar, along with a grilled cheese sandwiches food truck for breakfast and a food vendor that serves main meals for lunch and dinner.
+For example, you may want a mobile coffee and juice bar, along with a grilled cheese sandwich food truck for breakfast and a food vendor that serves main meals for lunch and dinner.

 6. Check for permits and insurance